NatanFreeman/bart-rs/README.md

 These are the differences:
 - GeLU activation functions are used instead of ReLU
-- BART Large's encoder and decoder have 12 layers each, double that of the original transformer There are a couple more differences but I don't understand them yet
+- BART Large's encoder and decoder have 12 layers each, double that of the original transformer
+- BART inherits BERT's positional embeddings technic, instead of using trigonometric functions like the original transformer
+- As consequence of using positional embeddings, input is padded using a `<pad>` token to fill the max size of 1024 There are more differences but I don't understand them yet

 ## Running